sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 1. Take a specific list of metadata fields as input parameters:
    1. For example, `staticencap` action will take the `underlay_dip`, `underlay_sip`, `encap_type` and `encap_key` to encapsulate the packet.
    2. The parameters can come from 2 places - the metadata defined associated with the entries in each table, or the routing action definition itself.
 More details will be discussed in the next section.
-2. Transform the packet in a specific way, e.g., encapsulate the packet, natting the address and port, etc.
+2. Transform the packet in a specific way, e.g., encapsulate the packet, NAT'ing the address and port, etc.
 3. Independent to other actions.
    1. With this design, we don't have to worry about the order of the actions.
    2. This also enables the hardware to improve the E2E pipeline latency by doing the actions in parallel.